sookm/nft-preview-card-component-main/README.md

 ## *Overview*
 ### *The Challenge*

+Your users should be able to:
+- View the optimal layout depending on their device's screen size
+- See hover states for interactive elements

 * *Desktop Design*
 <img src="https://github.com/sookm/nft-preview-card-component-main/blob/main/design/desktop-preview.jpg?raw=true" style="width:600px;"/>
 <!-- ![Design preview for the NFT preview card component coding challenge](./design/desktop-preview.jpg) -->